rmdotka92/TwylaNLP/README.md

 python main.py
 ```

 __PS__ : It is okay to see some warnings.
 These are caused due to incompatibility issues between Spacy (written in Cython) and the interpreter.
+Once the warnings stop popping on your terminal, you can move on to the next step.

 ### Step 2.
 Open **another instance** of the terminal (admin mode not required) and pass on the following commands to GET a json response or POST a json input.